Australian Law Reform Commission Review - Copyright and the Digital Economy

 Schools and teachers would not be required to seek individual permissions for their uses of copyright content in classrooms.
 Nor would copyright owners have to negotiate individually with schools and teachers.

 Will teachers have to make copyright decisions in the classroom?

-Most things that teachers want to do with copyright content in class would be covered by either fair use or by non-statutory collective licences negotiated on their behalf.
+Most things that teachers want to do with copyright content in class would be covered by either fair use or by the current statutory licences.
 Clear guidelines and educational materials would explain what uses are permitted.

 As is currently the case, teachers may sometimes need to use their judgment.
 For example, different copyright considerations can apply to new releases and out of print materials.
 This would be the same with fair use.

 Will fair use create more work for teachers?

 No. We believe fair use would actually make things much easier for teachers.

 Teachers currently need to learn different rules for different types of content and different teaching technologies.
 For example, different rules currently apply to novels v short story collections, artworks v illustrations, CDs v MP3s, books and newspapers.
 The rules apply differently depending on whether the teacher is standing at the photocopier or the interactive whiteboard.